ChitreshDas197/mediawiki-k8s-application/README.md

 - I have used separate release pipeline to include approval gates and conditions easily

 ## Approach
-- I have used separate repos for Infra and Application to fecilitate separate CI/CD for both
+- I have used separate repos for Infra and Application to facilitate separate CI/CD for both
 - Infra Repo url: https://github.com/ChitreshDas197/mediawiki-k8s-infra.git
 - Application Repo url: https://github.com/ChitreshDas197/mediawiki-k8s-application.git